florianwns/z5omes/README.md

 #### 🔍 Quick Definition:

-The word <b>"Zome"</b> comes from combining <b>"zonohedron"</b> and <b>"dome"</b>.
-It refers to a geometric and architectural structure built using the principles of zonohedron, often involving symmetry, spirals, and sacred geometry patterns like rhombuses and pentagons.
+The word <b>"Zome"</b> comes from combining <b>"Zonohedron"</b> and <b>"Dome"</b>.
+It refers to a geometric and architectural structure built using the principles of Zonohedra, often involving symmetry, spirals, and sacred geometry patterns like rhombuses and pentagons.

 #### ✅ Characteristics of a Zome: